 Take responsibility for your health.
 Get regular checkups, and any preventive screenings, tests and immunizations recommended by your physician.
 Eat a variety of fruits, vegetables and whole grains; limit foods and drinks high in calories, sugar, salt, fat and alcohol; and eat a balanced diet to help maintain a healthy weight.
 Include activities that raise your heart rate and strengthen your muscles.
 If you haven’t been exercising regularly and are over 50, consult your physician before starting any type of vigorous exercise program.
 Protect yourself by regularly wearing helmets when cycling, seat belts when driving, and sunscreen when outdoors.

 Make prevention part of your business.
 Collaborate with physicians and hospitals to offer preventive techniques, health programs and screenings at your job site or at a convenient location.
-Long Beach Memorial’s business outreach programs can provide assistance through executive physicals and onsite seminars.
+Long Beach Medical Center's business outreach programs can provide assistance through executive physicals and onsite seminars.
 This website offers free online tools, guides and referrals to physicians that can help you and your work force reach the goal of a healthier life.